 Changes in Brain Chemistry

-Heroin abuse affects the brain’s chemical systems and functions.
+Heroin abuse affects the brain’s chemical systems, functions and can deteriorate the brains white matter.
 As the level of dopamine produced by heroin is so high, it negatively impacts the brain’s ability to create dopamine naturally.
 Consequently, long-term heroin users have lower, natural levels of dopamine.
 This can lead to depression and feelings of hopelessness when attempts are made to withdraw from the drug.
 Stopping heroin use is a struggle and inevitably requires professional help usually through a residential rehab.
+Heroin detox is an important element of this process.